 One of the most popular green spaces in the area is Holland Park, a large and picturesque park that features woodland, formal gardens, and a Japanese garden.
 Holland Park is also home to the Kyoto Garden, a tranquil oasis with a koi pond, waterfalls, and carefully manicured landscapes, making it a perfect spot for relaxation and reflection.

 Another notable green space in Notting Hill is Ladbroke Square Garden, one of the largest private garden squares in London.
-While access is restricted to residents, the garden is surrounded by some of the area’s most stunning Victorian architecture, and its leafy streets are perfect for a leisurely stroll.
+While access is restricted to residents, the garden is surrounded by some of the area’s most stunning Victorian architecture, and its leafy streets are perfect for a stroll.

 For those looking to explore more public spaces, Kensington Gardens is just a short walk away, offering expansive lawns, historic monuments, and the famous Serpentine Gallery.
 These green spaces are an integral part of Notting Hill’s charm, providing residents and visitors alike with a connection to nature in the heart of the city.